Busy freelancer surrounded by work

 I find it’s easier to squirrel away 30% of my income each time I get an invoice.
 That way, I’m not tempted to spend it and know I won’t be running around like a headless chicken when it’s time to pay up.

 Try and put into a private pension too, if you can.
-It might feel like a waste of money, especially when you’re finding your feet, but it will help you in the future when the AI bots have taken over.
+It might feel like a waste of money, especially when you’re finding your feet, but it will help you in the future when the AI bots have taken over and we’re all earning less money.

-Plus, you get tax relief on your private pension contributions, meaning you pay less tax.
+Plus, you get tax relief on your private pension contributions, meaning you pay less tax overall.

 Put together a portfolio